MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 By Isaac Arli - 47204296

 # Introduction
-The problem-space is to translate complex radiology reports into layperson summaries for the normal person to understand.
-To do this, we will train and fine-tune a pretrained encoder-decoder model, specifically the FLAN-T5-base model using the BioLaySumm dataset from Huggingface.
+Radiology reports can be often hard to understand for the average person as it contains complex terminology and insights.
+The problem-space is to translate complex radiology reports into layperson summaries for any normal person to understand.
+To do this, we will train and fine-tune a pretrained encoder-decoder model, specifically the FLAN-T5-base model using the BioLaySumm dataset from Huggingface. the BioLaySumm dataset contains radiology reports and the translation into layperson summaries.
+The goal will be to be able to convert any radiology report into a layperson translation using our model.
 The results will then be calculated using Rouge and we will test the output of our trained model with example inputs and comparing them to the ground truth references.
+Rouge is a specified testing system to see how well two pieces of language compare and are similar.

 # Flan-T5 Architecture
 The FLAN-T5 architecture is based off the T5 architecture shown in the image below.